 Why Dropship on Amazon?
 Or Why not?

-Let’s see what are the benefits and disadvantages of dropshipping on Amazon.
+Let’s see what the benefits and disadvantages of dropshipping on Amazon are.
 We are going to list the pros and cons of Amazon drop shipping so you can see if it’s even worth the effort to dropship on this platform.

 Dropshipping on Amazon – Pros

 Here are the advantages of dropshipping on Amazon.

 Large audience: This one is pretty obvious.
 Most people often struggle when trying to get traffic to their ecommerce websites.
 However, if you are selling on Amazon, then most of your traffic issues are taken care of by Amazon itself.
 Millions of people visit Amazon every day, which means you get millions of potential buyers and views on your products.
 If you were selling on your own website, then you would have to work on the marketing yourself, but selling on Amazing provides you with free marketing from the ecommerce giant.